beaorn/elixirdaze2018/README.md

 **Slides**: https://speakerdeck.com/osayame/why-elixir-matters-a-genealogy-of-functional-programming-lonestar-elixirconf-2018?utm_content=buffer10479&utm_medium=social&utm_source=twitter.com&utm_campaign=buffer

+- The rise in popularity of the internet and the need for non-interrupted availability of services has extended a class of problems that Erlang can solve - Joe Armstrong

 - Explained History of functional programming including Lambda Calculus in the 30's, Lisp in 1960, Scheme in 1970, and Erlang in 1986 etc.

 ### Making Noise - [Ben Marx](https://github.com/bgmarx)

+- API Gateway Pros - Simple, Secure
 - API Gateway single point of failure
   - change things in isolation not everything at once
   - coupled service dependencies